 The 24-year-old Beggs is best known for the headlines and controversy surrounding him as a high school wrestler at Euless Trinity.
 Due to regulations of the University Interscholastic League (UIL), he was forced to wrestle in the girls division through state championship runs in 2017 and 2018.
 The rules mandated that a student-athlete’s gender is determined by their birth certificate.

 In testimony to the Texas House Higher Education Committee on a proposed ban on transgender participation in college athletics, Beggs chided legislators who already passed a similar law at the scholastic level.

 “This bill is unfathomable.
-It’s shameful and it’s constitutional,” he said.
+It’s shameful and it’s unconstitutional,” he said.
 “For you to try to take sports away from transgender students from college after you already harmed them K-12 is being cruel for cruelty’s sake.”

 Beggs also noted that when he competed in high school, having started hormone replacement therapy as a high school freshman, he was prohibited from competing against boys, and his medical transition was regulated by the UIL as well.

 “In order for me to compete in UIL, I had to stay within a cis women’s levels,” Beggs said.
 “There are rules already in place for me to make sure I upheld being fair with my competitors.

 “These bills don’t help competition.
 They hurt it.
 My college wrestling was governed by the NAIA.
 There is no room and need for this type of legislation to interfere in college sports.”

 Senate Bill 15 would extend the policy of the UIL to the state’s public colleges and universities.
 It says a student-athlete must compete on the team that corresponds with their original birth certificate.

 The stipulation would amount to an administrative ban on transgender college athletes, just as it does to youth athletes in middle school and high school.